-- Yagna believes it possible to significantly improve productivity of any business.
+- Yagna believes it possible to significantly improve the productivity of any business.

 What does Yagna do?

-- Yagna mission is to make SME entrepreneurs successful and by that facilitate faster transition of Indian economy from under-developed to developed
+- Yagna mission is to make SME entrepreneurs successful and by that facilitate the faster transition of the Indian economy from under-developed to developed

 How does Yagna plan to accomplish its mission?

-- Yagna has created a results based innovative platform to attract talented resultant entrepreneurs.
+- Yagna has created results based innovative platform to attract talented resultant entrepreneurs.

 In this series, we will share the method and experience of moving SME businesses from Chaos to Success in a short period of time.

-The typical profile of company considered in this series is a manufacturing company in business for atleast 10 years with a proven product.
+The typical profile of the company considered in this series is a manufacturing company in business for at least 10 years with a proven product.